NizarTarabay/coco_annotation_tool/images/masks_ctr/supercategory_1/category_2/readme.txt

-place your category2 masks here
+Place your category_2 masks here